aarpon/hrm_docs/docs/admin/prerequisites.rst

     It is **NOT** required to do any *installation* or *configuration* of the downloaded OMERO package!
-HRM just needs this package to communicate with your existing OMERO server.
-Thus, this package allows HRM to communicate with any OMERO server connected to the network.
+HRM just needs this package to communicate with your existing OMERO server over the network.

 Required OMERO Connector Components
 -----------------------------------